xecrets/xecrets-licensing/docs/Xecrets.Licensing.Abstractions.IBuildUtc.md

 ## IBuildUtc.BuildUtcText Property

-Return a string representation of the build time, or what should be considered the build time.
+Return a culture invariant string representation of the build time, or what should be considered the build time.

 ```csharp
 string BuildUtcText { get; }